Left-Wing Senator Gets WICKED Reply For Her Explanation On Voting NO Against Gorsuch Nomination! | John Hawkins' Right Wing News

 — Kamala Harris (@SenKamalaHarris) March 24, 2017

-Contained in the op-ed, was the words of a liar: “Judge Gorsuch’s record also shows he’s willing to favor corporations over the American people.
+Contained in the op-ed were the words of a liar: “Judge Gorsuch’s record also shows he’s willing to favor corporations over the American people.
 He believes companies can impose their religious views on employees and deny women birth-control coverage.
 And he has been hostile toward federal agencies that protect American workers and consumers.”

 However, in the op-ed, Harris not surprisingly didn’t go into any detail on her definition of “legalisms.”